Drafting Services Contract: Everything You Need to Know

 Using inconsistent phrases and terms is another pitfall that you must avoid when drafting a service agreement.
 All necessary definitions should appear at the beginning of a contract instead of within a clause or section of the agreement.
 If there is any ambiguity in the terms you use in your contract, they may make the contract unenforceable or may put your interests at risk.
 Make sure that the terms you use are concretely defined and easily understood.

 If you need help with drafting services contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.